dasch-swiss/dsp-tools/docs/create_ontology.md

   - _UriValue_: : Represents an URI
   - _IntervalValue_: Represents a time-interval
   - _ListValue_: Represents a node of a (possibly hierarchical) list
+- _subject_: The type to which this property is attached to.
+It has to be a prefixed Resource class.
 - _labels_: Language dependent, human readable names
 - _gui_element_: The gui_element is – strictly seen – not part of the data.
 It gives the generic GUI a hint about how the property should be presented to the used.
 Each gui_element